wyne-ybanez/personal-portfolio-master/README.md

 ### About Me:

-- This section of the page will have a call to action buttons, mainly to project.html and contactme.html.
+- To display an overview of the candidate, his current skills, a profile image, a summary text and progression bars of his technical ability

-- Should at any point the user feels that they would like to see my projects or contact me.
-This shortcut shall be provided.
+- This section of the page will have a call to action buttons, mainly to 'projects' and 'contact me' section.

 [Screenshot](assets/readMe/aboutme-sc.png)